adrianlemess/javascript-algorithm-playground/README.md

 V = vertices
 E = edges

-- This algorithm is to find the path based on jumps, but not necessaraly is the shortest path
+- This algorithm is to find shortest path based on jumps, but not necessaraly is the fastest path

 #### Queue or Stack?